Anastasyalesnussa/Jakarta-Air-Quality-Analysis/README.md

 and diesel-fueled trucks that emit significant amounts of nitrogen dioxide (NO₂) and sulfur dioxide (SO₂).
 High concentrations of these gases are typically observed in densely populated and high-traffic areas.

+## Research Focus

+This project analyzes over a decade of historical air quality data from Jakarta, focusing on six key pollutants:
+- PM2.5 (Fine Particulate Matter)
+- PM10 (Coarse Particulate Matter)
+- SO₂ (Sulfur Dioxide)
+- CO (Carbon Monoxide)
+- O₃ (Ozone)
+- NO₂ (Nitrogen Dioxide)

+Using Python and libraries such as Matplotlib, the study applies a data visualization and exploratory analysis approach to examine long-term trends, seasonal variations, and inter-pollutant relationships.
+The aim is to generate insights that can support evidence-based environmental policies, public awareness, and sustainable urban development.

 ---

 ## Key Insights